 Looking for something easy and inexpensive to add a buzz to your drinks menu?
-Serve with bread or toasts, gherkins or dill pickles, crisp radishes, sliced cucumber and cherry tomatoes.
+Serve with bread or toasts, gherkins or dill pickles, crisp radishes, sliced cucumber and cherry tomatoes, that sort of thing.

 4 medium beetroot (beets)